4kills/go-zlib/README.md

 But it doesn't stop there: This library also offers blazing fast convenience methods that can be used as a clean, alternative interface to that provided by the go standard library, which can be very cumbersome sometimes.

+With this library you may also choose from different `compression strategies` on top of different `compression levels` as with the go standard library.

 ## Table of Contents

 - [Features](#features)